smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 ## Introduction

-This proposal introduces metadata types to the Show RPC in order to allow for more robust HMI designs.
+This proposal introduces metadata types to the text field struct in order to allow for more robust HMI designs.

 ## Motivation